-An example of database marketing is how Facebook segments their user data according to first name, last name, email, phone number, date of birth, gender, location and interests.
-This allows Facebook create personalized experiences for their users which is very valuable to advertisers and marketers.
+An example of database marketing is how Facebook segments their user data according to first name, last name, email, phone number, date of birth, gender, location, and interests.
+This allows Facebook to create personalized experiences for their users which is very valuable to advertisers and marketers.

 Currently, Facebook founder Mark Zuckerberg is worth $58.4 billion dollars.

 Facebook has data on over 2 billion people (and counting).

 Their goal was to create a great platform where their users can connect with friends, family, and the world.
 In exchange, they share users data to their 5 million+ advertisers.
 The rest like they say is history.
 Facebook is a perfect example of database marketing done right on a large scale.